ARctic Challenge is a one-of-a-kind Hackathon focusing on IoT, Open data, LoRa and Augmented Reality.

 Regardless of the score the SenseSmartRegion project might decide to support any of the constributions for further development.

-We’ll provide food for all meals from Saturday’s breakfast to Sunday’s lunch.
+We’ll provide food for all meals from Friday's dinner to Sunday’s lunch.

 If you have dietary restrictions, we’ll try our best to accommodate them.

-Of course, we’ll also have an abundance of snacks throughout the hacking period.
+Of course, we’ll also have an abundance of snacks and refreshments throughout the hacking period.

 Bring a laptop for hacking, and sleeping bag if you are going to use our dormitory.